getXORset/ConsoleAppReadXML/README.md

 5. Right-click on "ConsoleAppReadXML.exe" and choose "Run as administrator".<br>
 6. Say "Yes" to allow the app "to make changes" to your device.<br>
 7. Refresh your publish folder and you will see that a new file has been created.
 It is a file with the name "targetValue.txt".<br>
-8. Open the file "targetValue.txt" in any text reader e.g. notepad.
+8. Open the file "targetValue.txt" in any text reader e.g. Notepad.
 Now you can see the value for "target" written in the file.